phronmophobic/objcjure/README.md

 ### Unescape

-Arbitrary closure can be inserted anywhere using `~`.
+Arbitrary clojure can be inserted anywhere using `~`.

 `(objc [NSNumber :numberWithLong ~(+ 1 2 3 4)])`